IDAES/idaes-pse/docs/source/dmf/index.rst

 pull up this documentation for an IDAES module, class, or object.
 Below are a couple of examples::

-  # Need to initialize the DMF first
+    # Initialize the DMF first
     from idaes.dmf import magics
     %dmf init path/to/workspace

+    # Get help on a module (imported)
+    from idaes.core import control_volume1d
+    %dmf help control_volume1d

-  # Get help on a module
+    # Get help on a module (by name, no import)
-  Examples go HERE
+    %dmf help idaes.core.control_volume0d

     # Get help on a class
-  EXAMPLE
+    from idaes.core.control_volume1d import ControlVolume1D
+    %dmf help ControlVolume1D

+    # Get help on a class (by name, no import)
+    %dmf help idaes.core.control_volume1d.ControlVolume1D

     # Get help on an object (will show help for the object's class)
-  EXAMPLE
+    # This will end up showing the same help as the previous two examples
+    obj = control_volume1d.ControlVolume1D()
+    %dmf help obj

 The help pages will open in a new window.
 The location of the built documentation that they use is configured in the per-workspace DMF